pusher-community/notifications.js/README.md

 notifications.push('This is a new message');

 // general API

-notifications.getLatest(); // get the latest message
-notifications.getAll(); // get an array of all the messages notifications.clear(); // remove all notifications

 notifications.onNewMessage(function() {
   // do something when a new message is added
   // this will be useful for hooking into other libraries (React, etc)